Datsun redi-Go

 The Datsun redi-Go is a city car produced by Datsun, a brand from Nissan, initially intended for the Indian market.
 A concept vehicle was unveiled at 2014 Auto Expo and the production model was unveiled on 14 April 2016.
 The redi-Go is targeted at a younger market.

 Characteristics

 The redi-Go uses the CMF-A platform as the Renault Kwid, which was launched earlier, with the same 0.8-litre BR08 three-cylinder petrol engine with a 40 kW power output and 72 Nm of torque, coupled to a 5-speed manual transmission.
 In addition to the original 0.8-litre engine, a 1.0-litre BR10 engine option was also added in 2017.
 It produces 50 kW and 91 Nm of torque.

 The redi-Go is comparably lighter, shorter, and has a larger ground clearance (185 mm) than the Kwid.

 Safety

-The redi-Go for India with driver airbag received 1 star for adult occupants and 2 stars for toddlers from Global NCAP in 2019 (similar to Latin NCAP 2013).
+The redi-Go for India with driver airbag received 1 star for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2019 (based on Latin NCAP 2013).